shnewto/symbolic-regression-c/README.md

 1. Optimize the hell out of this.
 2. Convert documentation to Markdown.
-3. Write "graceful exit" function to cleanup memory before an exit( EXIT_FAILURE )
+3. Add some more sophistication to global memory management.
 4. Tune.
+5. Add command line options for a range of preset functions?
+6. Add command line help string.

 Known Issues: